Shibby220/Google-Books-Search/README.md

 ## Overview

 Google Books Search is a Google Books Search MERN Stack app.
-The app allows you to search Google Books and get images and synopses as well.
-The app also allows you to save books so you can view them again and delete them from the saved section too.
+The app allows users to search Google Books and to get images and synopses for books related to their search.
+The user can also save books so they can view them again and delete them from the saved section too.

 View the deployed product on <a href="https://reactgoogle-books-search.herokuapp.com/">Heroku.</a>

 ## Built With
 - <a href="https://www.mongodb.com/">MongoDB</a>
 - <a href="https://www.npmjs.com/package/mongoose">Mongoose</a>
 - <a href="https://www.npmjs.com/package/express">Express</a>